tkgroot/workshop-open-source/slides.md

 # What is open-source?

-- it's published on a public space
+- code is published on a public space
 - enabled cooperation
 - easily extendable and redistributable

 </div>
 <div class="w-1/2">

-# Common fallacy's
+# Common fallacies

 - no control over your work
-- open-source doesn't mean it's free
+- open-source means free
-- it's not unsafe to use open-source
+- open-source is unsafe

 </div>
 </div>